 The subject itself has also changed a lot since 2002.
 I used to spend hours cutting a splicing tape and twiddling knobs on my synthesisers, always with a recorder ready to go in case I got something good while it was ‘alive’ or before the synth drifted off never to return to that exact sound.
-When digital came we were presented with oodles of data storage alongside instruments which appeared with huge numbers of ready made preset sounds (perfectly recallable and repeatable), So the musician spent much time trawling trough this huge list auditioning each one only to rarely find that sound that fitted the job in hand perfectly.
-You invariably found that most sounds were useless for your purpose.
-At the time the best and most versatile sounds were used by everyone else!
+When digital came we were presented with oodles of data storage alongside instruments which appeared with huge numbers of ready made preset sounds (perfectly recallable and repeatable), So the musician instead spent much time trawling trough this huge list of presets auditioning each one, alas only to rarely find that sound that fitted the job in hand perfectly.
+You invariably found that most sounds were useless for your purpose prompting you to tinker around with them.
+Also at the time the best and most versatile sounds were used by everyone else!
 Recent trends have extended that idea much further.
 Now you can select not just sounds for your master work but whole samples of grooves, riffs, solos, you name it all recorded by top session people in good studios.
 You can simply assemble them, layer them, and even pitch shift them to suit.
 Brilliant!
 Anyone can now put a backing track together to sing over on a laptop or tablet.
 The down side is of course, is it’s all played by someone else in someone else’s style and can easily turn out clinical and shallowly slick.
 So what exactly are you expressing doing this?
 I have to say it’s not often I find listing to a singer with backing track anywhere near as good as the gelling of a live band even if the musicianship it not technically as good.
 Modern software recording also makes it very pretty easy to execute hundreds of edits from many performance takes.
 This can also produce a really slick often superhuman performance.
 This not limited to the pop world either.
 A famous classical musician is reported to have said on listening to the highly edited playback of his concerto performance... “ Wow!.. that’s brilliant....
 I wish I could play like that!”
 The downside is the humanity and emotional continuity can so easily be edited out too.
-If 100 edits are needed for a passage then maybe it’s time to think again what you are trying to achieve.
+If 100 edits are used for a passage then maybe it’s time to think again what you are trying to achieve.
 Too often it is forgotten that minor errors and mistakes are what makes us human and adds to the feeling, humanity and richness of music.
 A producer that sits with a score ticking off every minor diversion, minor error, to be re-done and re-done again until ‘perfection’ is achieved or an engineer who spends hours and hours getting a drum kit to sound ‘just right’ are in my view wasting everyone’s time.